opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

 15. Add Cables between physical interfaces on the devices

-    The topology needs to match the logical diagram presented in the :ref:`Network Cable Plan <edge_deployment/overview:Network Cable Plan>`.
+    The topology needs to match the logical diagram presented in the :ref:`Production Environments <edge_deployment/overview:Production
+    Environments>`.
 Note that many of the management interfaces need to be located either on the MGMT or ADMIN VLANs, and the management switch is used to provide that separation.

 Rackmount of Equipment